 The APM President may ask the recipient to present a paper of a topic of interest to the APM membership and request its publication in a national medical journal.
 The APM President or their designate shall present the recipient with the award during the APM Winter Meeting held in conjunction with Academic Internal Medicine Week.

 2020 APM Robert H. Williams, MD, Distinguished Chair of Medicine Award

-APM will present the 2020 APM Robert H. Williams, MD, Distinguished Chair of Medicine Award to David L. Coleman, MD, during the 2020 APM Winter Meeting, to be held April 20-21 in Tampa, FL.
+APM presented the 2020 APM Robert H. Williams, MD, Distinguished Chair of Medicine Award to David L. Coleman, MD.

 Described as an “outstanding chair who has distinguished himself through service to his department and the academic internal medicine community,” Dr. Coleman’s “impact and reach are exceptional and his contributions to the tripartite missions of our profession – education, clinical care, and research – are extraordinary.”
 Examples of Dr. Coleman’s vision, systems thinking, and ability to lead change abound: from his passion for “providing exceptional clinical care despite the many impediments posed by social determinants of health” to his commitment to “placing the Department at the forefront of new and evolving research initiatives” to serving as “a champion for education, mentorship, faculty development, and diversity.”
 His dean notes that “he is one of my most trusted senior leaders; someone to whom I can turn for his innovative approaches to interdisciplinary collaborations and medical student education.”